softprops/zig-lambda-runtime/README.md

 ## 🪂 deploying

-The follow shows how to deploy a lambda using [aws sam cli](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).
+The follow shows how to deploy a lambda using a standard aws deployment tool, [aws sam cli](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html).

 Create a `template.yml` sam deployment template